 Laser misalignment is a major concern with users of conventional flow cytometers.
-The flat-top lasers used in the Attune NxT Flow Cytometer have an intensity profile that allows a wider window of alignment over Gaussian lasers used in traditional systems.
+The flat-top lasers used in the Attune Flow Cytometers have an intensity profile that allows a wider window of alignment over Gaussian lasers used in traditional systems.
 The flat-top lasers also have a higher tolerance for misalignment that allows them to maintain high sensitivity and low CVs.

-The Attune NxT Software is designed to provide powerful data acquisition and analysis using an intuitive user-friendly interface.
+The Attune Cytometric Software is designed to provide powerful data acquisition and analysis using an intuitive user-friendly interface.
 Experiments can easily be set up, customized, and saved for future studies.
 Compensation is automated and can be set up using a guide.
-The software is designed to maximize efficiency in performing data analysis, with fast refresh rates for large data sets (up to 20 million events per sample) with the ability to immediately visualize changes on data plots as you make adjustments
+The software is designed to maximize efficiency in performing data analysis, with fast refresh rates for large data sets (up to 20 million events per sample) with the ability to immediately visualize changes on data plots as you make adjustments.

 The software has unique tools to simplify experimental setup, including reagent selection using the filter configuration manager.
 This provides guidance for matching the right reagent to the optimized channel on the instrument by selecting reagents from a drop-down menu of prepopulated or customized reagents, which is then applied to plot labels.

-The Attune Nxt Software 4.2 upgrade kit (Cat.
+The Attune Cytometric Software 5.0 upgrade kit (Cat.
 No. A41324) and service installation (Cat.
-No. A46758) are required prior to installation of the version 4.2 software.
+No. A46758) are required prior to installation of the version 5.0 software.

 The FDA released the Electronic Records and Signatures Rule, known as 21 CFR Part 11 in August 1997.* This rule defines the requirements for use of electronic documents in place of paper documents.
 The law specifies the system elements, controls, and procedures that are necessary to ensure the reliability of electronically stored records.

-|Software enables administrator to restrict access to authorized personnel via user ID and password.||The software allows the administrator to set expiration duration for both passwords and user IDs.
-In addition, the system will logout users after established duration of inactivity.|
+|The software enables the administrator to restrict access to authorized personnel via user ID and password.||The software allows the administrator to set expiration duration for both passwords and user IDs.
+In addition, the system will log users out after established duration of inactivity.|

-|The software requires ID and password must be re-entered to sign or modify a record.||Event notification records and reports any ‘forgery’ attempts in administrator dashboard automatically.|
+|ID and password must be re-entered to sign or modify a record.||Event notification automatically records and reports any forgery attempts in the administrator dashboard.|

 |The software lets the administrator set access and manipulation controls at a granular level over various software functions and options using user role definitions.|

 An electronic signature determines if users are required to fulfill signature requirements before performing specific functions.
-The software allows adminstrators to configure an e-signature so that a given user can start a run only if the associated data are signed.
-In addition, settings also allow for an e-signature to be set so that multiple signatures are required and that only specified roles can sign.
+The software allows administrators to configure an e-signature so that a given user can start a run only if the associated data are signed.
+In addition, settings allow for an e-signature to be set so that multiple signatures are required and that only specified roles can sign.

-|A Sign Record feature allows record may be signed on demand.||An e-signature sign record is prepared by creating a PDF preview.|
+|A Sign Record feature allows records to be signed on demand.||An e-signature sign record is prepared by creating a PDF preview.|

 |Subsequently the Sign Report is prepared for signature.||The experiment is signed and user is notified that subsequent edits will obsolesce the e-signature.|

-|An e-signature sign record is prepared by creating a PDF preview.||Approver is notified of e-signature request at login and may view pending signatures.
-Approver may sign report and designate the reasons for signature.|
+|The approver is notified of e-signature request at login and may view pending signatures.
+The approver may sign the report and designate the reasons for signature.|

 For research use only, not intended for use in diagnostic procedures.